VolcanicMG/ExtraExplosives/README.md

 Whats to come: Nuke, Bomb Buddy, Meteorite Buster and more!!!
 We are hoping to have 10+ explosives by the next update.

-Any copying of code will be a direct violation of property and will punished accordingly.

 Discord: https://discord.gg/UvwEDJ

 Terraria Forums: https://forums.terraria.org/index.php?threads/extra-explosives.87772/